yokosogithub/GeoGit/doc/manual/source/repo/partialcloning.rst

 There are two filters in this file.
 Both filters are CQL (Common Query Language) filters.
 The first one will be applied to all features, while the second one will only be appplied to features with the ``roads`` feature type.

 Notice that filtering is done based on attributes, in this case a geometry attribute named ``way``.
 In case you need more information, remember that you can run the ``show`` command passing a tree path as parameter, and you will get a description of the feature type of that tree, which includes information about its attributes.
-To know more, check the :ref:`exploring` section of this manual.

 You can find more information about the CQL syntax in the `this page <http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html>`_ at the GeoServer website.